hseera/neocortix-jmeter-histogram/README.md

 ```

 ### Enhancements
-1: Pass transaction name as parameter to the script
+1: Pass transaction name as parameter to the script.
+2: Make sure the mean text value doesn't overflow the chart.

 ## Authors